Is Driving Without Insurance Illegal in Your State?

 - The requirement to file an SR-22.
 An SR-22, sometimes called a certificate of financial responsibility, is filed with the state to prove you have car insurance.
 If you’re required to have an SR-22, you’re considered a high-risk driver, which means your insurance will be considerably more expensive.

-Think you’ll be fine if you’re a safe driver and never get pulled over by a police officer?
-Many law enforcement departments use Automatic License Plate Recognition (ALPR) to match license plates with a database of uninsured drivers, so you can get caught even if you never get a traffic ticket.
+If you think you’ll be fine if you’re a safe driver and never get pulled over by a police officer, think again.
+Many law enforcement departments use Automatic License Plate Recognition (ALPR) to match license plates with a database of uninsured drivers so you can get caught even if you never get a traffic ticket.

 In Michigan, an uninsured driver may have to pay for other people’s injuries and losses, even if the uninsured driver didn’t cause the crash.